 Understanding what mistakes to avoid after a Quakertown bus accident before starting a lawsuit can make a huge difference in the outcome of your case.
 The biggest mistake is to start your claim without consulting an experienced attorney.
-Here are other things to keep in mind after a bus crash, which the legal team at Ostroff Injury Law can explain in more detail during a free consultation.
+Here are other things to keep in mind after a bus crash, which the legal team at Ostroff Godshall Injury and Accident Lawyers can explain in more detail during a free consultation.

 Losing or Throwing Away Important Evidence

 When filing a lawsuit for a bus accident, you and your lawyer must prove that you experienced specific injuries and losses as a direct result of someone else’s misconduct.
 With that in mind, it’s vital to ensure you have as much information as possible by collecting and preserving evidence that might otherwise be lost or destroyed.

 Even something as small as throwing away a ticket stub from the bus you were injured on could harm your civil case.
 If you can’t prove you were actually on a bus when it crashed, you won’t be able to prove your injuries stemmed directly from that wreck.

 After a bus accident, you should go to the emergency room, visit an urgent care facility, or at least schedule an appointment with your primary care physician.
 It is important to see a doctor as soon as possible after your accident so they can diagnose your injuries and ensure you receive the proper treatment.